niuware/niuware.github.io/quick-docs.md

 <a name="views-define"></a>
 ### Views: Definition

 All views must be placed in the `public/views` directory and their file must be defined with the extension `.view.twig`.
-For the case of admin side views, the files should have the prefix `admin-`.
-The content of the views is a mixture of HTML and pure PHP code, no need to learn any templating layer.
+For the case of admin side views, the files should have the ending `-admin`.
+The content of the views use Twig syntax, for more information visit the [Twig documentation](https://twig.sensiolabs.org/doc/2.x/).

 By default, the framework will load a view filename that matches the current loaded path.
 For example for the next URL: